 - Full of flavor!
 Cilantro, lime juice, and cumin work together to give this salsa a fantastic flavor.

-CHOP 7 small-medium garden tomatoes and 1 white onion into quarters.
+Chop 7 small-medium garden tomatoes into small pieces.
 Cut 2 jalapeno peppers in half and remove the seeds and ribs.
 Wash and carefully remove the cilantro leaves from the stems until you have a packed 1/4 cup.